franscelstain/tradeaxis-api/docs/market_data/book/Source_Data_Acquisition_Contract_LOCKED.md

 - local CSV/JSON import
 - manual entry/import prepared in a controlled format

+## Current selected default operating mode (LOCKED FOR ACTIVE CODEBASE)
+For the active market-data codebase, the selected default acquisition mode is:
+- `source_mode=api`
+- default provider = `yahoo_finance`
+- IDX ticker requests append suffix `.JK` before provider fetch
+- `manual_file` remains a valid controlled fallback mode for local recovery, deterministic replay support, and operator-led ingestion when API mode is unavailable

+This is a sanctioned operating-model choice for the active codebase, not an implementation drift.
+The downstream canonicalization contract remains source-mode agnostic after normalization.

 The downstream canonicalization contract must not care which source mode produced the row once it has been normalized.

 ## Minimum normalized source fields (LOCKED)